hkzak/smart-qa-chatbot/README.md

 For the machine learning Model we are using Haystack's pretrained model "Seq2SeqGenerator".

 How it works:

 First, we run the model and we are downloading the GOT training data and store its embeddings.
-Second, we start the uvicorn API and load the store embeddings.
+Second, we start the uvicorn API and load the stored embeddings.
 Finally, we start the streamlit app and call the api endpoint to retrieve the asnwer

 Code setup: